wangyu4life/Y.Sample/README.md

 # Y.Sample
-its only store some sample
+this repository is only used to store some sample